Quick answer: probably shorter than you think.

 For all responses except mathematical derivations: Use sentences with subjects and verbs, but without fluff.

 What if I need more space than the question provides?
 Then you are writing too much.
 The amount of space provided is deliberate, and reflects the length of response expected.
 Yes, I know you are allowed to use scratch paper and staple it into the book.
 You're also allowed to publish your bank account information online.
 Just don't.

 Don't fear for the lost point.
 Students tend to write page-long essays because they fear that the grader will "take off" if they miss one small detail.
 But those students miss the bigger picture.
 Running out of time on question 5 could cost them seven points, while writing an extra page may in their imaginations earn one point.
 And writing that extra page is far more likely to lose credit for an incorrect statement than to gain credit.

 Please don't be afraid.
 Answer each question briefly and confidently.
 If you have to guess, guess briefly.
 Believe it or not, we readers know when you're just writing random crap because you have no idea how to approach a problem.
 And rubrics are written such that they are unlikely to award credit for baloney.

-Kick arse tomorrow.
+Kick arse on the exam.
 Let me know how it goes.
-I'll post my solutions when I can.
+I'll continue to post my solutions (at least to AP1) each year.